India Spring Break 2024

-Gender, Culture, and Human Rights in India, Winter/Spring 2020
+Study Gender, Culture, and Human Rights in India, Winter/Spring 2024

-UW Bothell Global Initiatives and the School of Interdisciplinary Arts & Sciences are pleased to offer a unique opportunity to explore the most pressing issues of gender, culture and human rights in India.
-The 5-credit program begins with Winter Quarter classes on the Bothell campus, followed by 2 weeks of site visits in Delhi and Mumbai in India.
-The program ends with some online assignments and a couple of meetings at UWB in Spring Quarter.
+After several cancellations and delays due to the pandemic, UW Bothell Global Initiatives and the School of Interdisciplinary Arts & Sciences are again pleased to offer the unique opportunity to explore issues of gender, culture and human rights in India.
+The 5-credit program begins with Winter Quarter classes on the Bothell campus (40% hybrid, five meetings in person), followed by two weeks of site visits in Delhi and Mumbai in India.
+The program ends with online assignments and three debrief meetings at UW Bothell in Spring Quarter.

 - Bi-weekly class sessions at UW Bothell during Winter Quarter: Wednesdays, 5:45-7:45pm.